Jishilj10/Cows_and_Bulls/README.md

 # Cows_and_Bulls

 Welcome to the Cows and Bulls Game!
 This simple console-based game challenges you to guess a 4-digit number with no repetitive digits.
 You can also play against the computer.
-The game provides feedback in terms of Bs (Bulls) and Cs (Cows) to help you deduce the correct number. nBs means the guessed number has n digits at same positions as the secret number, nCs means the guessed number has n digits at different positions.
+The game provides feedback in terms of Bs (Bulls) and Cs (Cows) to help you deduce the correct number. 'nB' means the guessed number has n digits at same positions as the secret number, 'nC' means the guessed number has n digits at different positions.

 ## How to Open the Game